On this page:

 Forest Conservation Easements for Land Trusts (FCELT)

-The fourth round of the Forest Conservation Easements for Land Trusts program is now open.
-Up to $1.35 million from the Environmental Protection Fund will be available for grants protecting forestland through conservation easements.
+The fourth round of the Forest Conservation Easements for Land Trusts program is now closed.
+The program provides up to $1.35 million from the Environmental Protection Fund for grants to land trusts to protect forestland through conservation easements.
 The program is administered by the Land Trust Alliance in coordination with DEC.

-In 2024 $1.26 million in grants was awarded to four Land Trusts resulting in the protection of 1,314 acres of forestland.
+In the 2025 round, nine grants totaling $1.72 million were awarded to six Land Trusts resulting in the protection of 2,050 acres of forestland.

 These grants are intended to provide community benefits, advance ecosystem benefits and climate resilience, and work towards goals identified in the New York State Open Space Plan, the New York State Wildlife Action Plan, the New York State Forest Action Plan, and/or other local, regional or statewide land protection plans.